-To get clustering working in Akkatecture, you need to install its companion package to Akkatecture called
+To get clustering working in Akkatecture, you need to install Akkatecture's companion package called

-Akkatecture.Clustering.
-This library includes some factories to get your distributed domain going, without doing any changes to your domain code (as it should be).
+Akkatecture.Clustering to your .net project.
+This library includes some factories to get your clustered actorsystem going, without doing any changes to your domain code (as it should be).
 To install the NuGet package from package manager command prompt:

 //Add the Akkatecture.Clustering package to your project named FirstAkkatectureProject.
 PM> Install-Package Akkatecture.Clustering -ProjectName FirstAkkatectureProject